 Retirees often overlook other retirement funding options, such as guaranteed income products and managed mutual funds or the option of self-managed investments in bonds & fixed interest asset classes, index funds, LICs and ETFs, all being relatively low risk but far less expensive than annuities.

 Notwithstanding, many Retirees (even those who actually have sufficient money for retirement funding) will often buy an annuity solely driven by two fears:

 - uncertainty created by longevity

-However, there are widely recognized issues with annuities that need to be more fully understood by Retirees:
+However, there are widely recognized issues with annuities that need to be better understood by Retirees:

 - the better your health, the poorer the value

-- whilst your circumstances change, your money is locked up
+- whilst your circumstances change, your invested capital remains locked up

 - poor investment returns